tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-On a natural even roll, hit or miss, deal extra damage equal to your Wisdom modifier (2x at 5th level; x3 at 8th).
+On a natural even roll, hit or miss, deal extra damage equal to your Wisdom modifier, 2x at champion tier, and thrice at epic tier.

 ---